It just so happens that the ground they’re standing on is Joyce. Well knowing Willis this can only end well.

 You know, you can be absolutely right and still be a fucking asshole.
 We can argue the effect of empirically analyzing the existence of a God over science, but it doesn’t change the fact that Joyce has never been duplicitous in her actions, been straight-forward about her beliefs and hasn’t talked behind her back about people she disagrees with.

-Meanwhile, the ‘heroes’ are gossiping and belittling her for a personal conviction for no reason other to bitch.
+Meanwhile, the ‘heroes’ are gossiping and belittling her for a personal conviction for no reason other to bongo.
 That’s not creative or funny, it’s just being a bully.
 Concepts of theology and science don’t factor into the reality that your heroes are acting like petty teenagers gossiping about hair style.

 If this is what counts as the people we should root for, you have to really ask if being right makes you a good person.